-As the 1970s ushered in the Gaylords would soon become giants in the city of Chicago expanding in many new territories that provided much more promise than their original sets from prior to 1969.
+As the 1970s ushered in the Gaylords would soon become giants in the city of Chicago expanding in many new territories that provided much more promise than their original sections from prior to 1969.
 Neighborhoods were changing rapidly from white to Latino or white to black and the Gaylords’ main goal was to slow this down, many claim they were successful in slowing down migration especially in the 1970s and 1980s.
 The 1960s did not prove as successful and their original faction in southern West Town was dying out.
-The area was changing racially from white to Latino and Latin Kings were the much larger gang taking everything over.
-The Gaylords stopped vesting in this neighborhood and moved their main headquarters to Kilbourn Park.
-The early 1970s was the last sightings of southern West Town Gaylords, but that was not a major blow to the organization since 1969 was a big year of major recruitment.
+The area was changing racially from white to Hispanic and Latin Kings were the much larger gang taking everything over.

-In 1973 the WPO was not as official anymore, mainly because the Gaylords got together with some of the most notorious gangs of the WPO like Chi West, Taylor Jousters, C-Notes, and PVP (or PVRs) at a meeting that was guarded with Chi West gang members with crossbows at North Ave and Damen in Wicker Park hosted by Chi West, this meeting was to discuss the creation of the UFO unity (United Five Organization) which was put together by these five clubs that were going to team up against the various Latino gangs.
+In 1973, Chi West, Taylor Jousters, C-Notes, Gaylords and PVP (or PVRs) attended a meeting that was guarded with Chi West gang members with crossbows at North Ave and Damen in Wicker Park hosted by Chi West.
+This meeting was to discuss the creation of the UFO unity (United Five Organization) which was put together by these five clubs that were going to team up against the Hispanic gangs.
 This unity brought about an incredible friendship between these five gangs that would bring about some of the closest brotherhoods over the next decade and would help each of these organizations expand much larger.
 These gangs would rove together many times in packs of 100+ members and go out looking for their common enemies and smash them.
 They wore white arm bands to show they were UFO.
 This unity was at first inside of the WPO unity but the UFO meant they had a brotherhood instead of just a simple cease fire.